puppetlabs/puppetlabs-facts/README.md

 ## Reference

 The core functionality is implemented in the `facts` task, which provides implementations for the `shell`, `powershell`, and `puppet-agent` features.
-The tasks run `facter --json` if facter is available on the target or - as a fallback - compile and return information mimicking that provided by facter's `os` fact.
+The powerhsell and bash implementations of the task compile and return information mimicking that provided by facter's `os` fact.
+When the `puppet-agent` feature is available the ruby implementation will return the result running `facter --json` on the target.